-To achieve ZEV adoption targets, the cities should encourage employers to support sustainable commute habits, such as by providing workplace charging and managing parking privileges to discourage ICE vehicles.
-Major employers in the Sacramento region - the State of California, Dignity Health and UC Davis Health - should be prioritized given the sheer size of their workforce and potential to influence travel behavior.
-While many employers already provide incentives for sustainable commutes, these incentives can be expanded to drive deeper reductions in emissions.
+To achieve ZEV adoption targets, the cities should encourage employers to support sustainable commute habits such as by providing workplace charging and managing parking privileges to discourage ICE vehicles.
+Major employers in the Sacramento region - the State of California, Dignity Health and UC Davis Health - should be prioritized given the sheer size of their workforce.
+While some employers already provide incentives for sustainable commutes, incentives could be expanded to further reduce emissions.

 Parking cash outs reduce total vehicle emissions for commuting by 12%, according to a State study.
 State law currently requires employers who offer subsidized parking as an incentive for employees to offer cash as an alternative for forgoing the parking benefit.
-However, this law is only applicable to employers who have: 50 persons or more, worksites in an air basin that is designated nonattainment for any state air quality standard, and employee parking subsidizes for parking that they do not own.83
+However, this law is only applicable to employers who have: 50 persons or more, worksites in an air basin that is designated nonattainment for any state air quality standard, and employee parking subsidizes for parking that they do not own.